Tovi-Kuperman/Tovi-Kuperman/README.md

 ### 🧑‍💻 About Me

-Fullstack developer with practical experience in developing advanced Web systems, both on the Backend and Frontend sides.
+Full-Stack Developer with hands-on experience in building advanced web systems.
+Skilled in working with modern technologies, highly creative, and a fast, independent learner.
-Creative, learns independently quickly, loves challenges and brings an innovative approach to problem solving.
+Thrives on challenges and brings an innovative approach to problem-solving.
-Aims to lead complex technological projects and provide high-quality and scalable solutions.
+Possesses a comprehensive system perspective, integrates seamlessly into teams, and is driven to lead complex technological projects while delivering high-quality, scalable solutions.

 ### 🚀 Tech Stack